klaarnut/user-docs/en/register-and-login-system.md

 ![image](images/loginSystem01.png)

-    1) Slide the slidable button to activate Google Login
+    1) Slide the slidable button to activate Google Login.

-    2) Insert Client ID and Client secret from number 13 to Facebook Login Setup, and click OK to complete setting.
+    2) Insert App ID for Facebook Client ID and App Secret for Facebook Client Secret.

     3) Click OK to add these values to your form.